tapaswenipathak/linux-kernel-stats/README.md

 ### Report issue
 If you find any incorrect information on this repository, kindly report it by creating an issue, mentioning the reason, and attaching a screenshot.

+## Troubleshooting Guide

+### Scripts are not working
+If the script files are not running, make sure that the script file has executable permissions.
+You can check it by running `ls -l <filename>` command and check if there is executable permission set for the user.
+If not, run `chmod +x <filename>` to make it executable.

+### Missing files or Repositories
+The working URLs have been mentioned in [Clone / Download](#clone--download), but if any of the repositories or files are missing during cloning or running the scripts, make sure that you have the correct URLs for the repositories and the files.
+You can verify the URLs from the repository's official website.
+If you have the correct URLs, check your internet connection and try again.

 ### Conclusion
 Thank you for considering contributing to our project!
 We appreciate your time and effort, and we look forward to working with you.